-Wellington's strong and well-regarded creative sector links the city and the rest of the world.
+Wellington's strong and well-regarded creative sector showcases the city to the rest of the world.

 Wellington is internationally connected as home to national arts sector institutions, including the New Zealand School of Music, the New Zealand Symphony Orchestra, and the Royal New Zealand Ballet.
 High profile events, including the International Festival of the Arts, the World of Wearable Arts and the New Zealand International Comedy Festival are all important opportunities for showcasing Wellington to the world.
 Sporting events, such as the New Zealand Sevens and Rugby World Cup 2011 connect Wellington with international audiences.

-We need to take this to the next level through the development of a deliberate and strategic approach to increasing the international profile of Wellington's arts and events.
+Wellington's 'Creative City' arts and events strengths are a successful part of Wellington's brand internationally.
+We need to take this to the next level through the development of a deliberate and strategic approach to building on the international profile of Wellington's arts and events.